Glossary

 Transfer learning is widely applied across various domains:

-Platforms like Ultralytics HUB simplify the process of applying transfer learning by providing pre-trained models (YOLOv8, YOLOv11) and tools for easy custom training on user-specific datasets.
-Frameworks like PyTorch and TensorFlow also offer extensive support and tutorials for transfer learning.
-For a deeper dive, explore resources like the Stanford CS231n overview or academic surveys like "A Survey on Deep Transfer Learning".
+Platforms like Ultralytics HUB simplify the process of applying transfer learning by providing pre-trained models (like Ultralytics YOLOv8 and YOLO11) and tools for easy custom training on user-specific datasets.
+Frameworks like PyTorch and TensorFlow also offer extensive support and tutorials for implementing transfer learning workflows.
+For a deeper theoretical understanding, resources like the Stanford CS231n overview on transfer learning or academic surveys like "A Survey on Deep Transfer Learning" provide valuable insights.

 Read all